storyblok/php-management-api-client/README.md

     );
 ```

+The specialized setters are the recommended path for common structured fields,
-The specialized setters are additive.
-Existing raw payloads still work:
+but they are additive.
+Existing raw payloads still work, and every content/value
+object exposes `get()`, `set()`, `setData()`, and `toArray()` so you can keep
+full access to the underlying JSON shape when Storyblok adds new attributes or
+when your project needs a payload the typed helpers do not model yet:

 ```php
 $content->set("cta_link", [